Mainnavigation

 • Student Advice

-The Major-Minor programme model allows ZHdK students to tailor their studies individually.
+The Major-Minor programme model allows ZHdK students to structure their studies as individually as possible.
 The major forms the main focus of study, which is thematically complemented or deepened by minors.
-Additionally, modules from the Individual Area of Study (ISB) can be chosen.
+Alternatively, students can choose the Individual Area of Study (ISB), where they can compile modules from open courses.
 This diverse offering is designed to meet the need for developing specific profiles for the job market of tomorrow.

 Major